eariassoto/blog/content/post/game-engine-explorations-basic-design.md

 ![Base project structure](/static/img/engine_explorations/basic_design_1.png)

 No graphics so far, but I promise it will come out soon.
+You can find this project on my [Github](https://github.com/eariassoto/tamarindo_engine), and the code from this post is in this [commit](https://github.com/eariassoto/tamarindo_engine/tree/d25910a599ead4977cad546df3850bbe7db935dd).

 In the next post, I will introduce `GLFW` and have the first window application running.
+Thanks a lot for reading :).